shrinivaasanka/ZodiacDatasoft/README.md

 --------------------------------------------------------------------------------------------------
 GRAFIT Open Learning - Free Online Course Material based on NeuronRain OpenSource Codebase
 --------------------------------------------------------------------------------------------------
-Free course materials which are compiled from NeuronRain OpenSource Codebase Design Documents are committed in course_material/NeuronRain.
+Free course materials which are based on NeuronRain OpenSource Codebase are committed in course_material/NeuronRain.

 They have been segregated into: